-For example, Ela is the sender and encoder who sends messages to communicate with her husband.
-The sender is the person who sends the message to share with others.
-So, Ela is the sender also an element of the communication process.
+For example, Ela is the sender and encoder who sends messages to communicate with her husband, and the sender is the person who sends the message to share with others.
+So, Ela is the sender and an element of the communication process.

 3. Encoding in Communication

 Encoding means transforming abstract opinions and ideas into symbols such as words, pictures, signs, and marks.
 A symbol might represent or indicate opinions, statements, and actions.
 In contrast, decoding is the process of transforming the symbol into an idea or thought.
 Encoding is the process of transformation of the subject into symbols.
 The encoding process is related to the sender and receiver.

 The message of any communication is always abstract and intangible.
 Transmission of the message requires the use of certain symbols.

 For example, Ela has converted his thoughts into words to convey the message to her husband, which is called encoding.
 Here, converting ideas into words is the process of encoding.
 Words serve as the spoken communication symbol.
 She called her husband and uttered some words to share an opinion as well as send a message.